billvaglienti/ProtoGen/README.md

 ProtoGen is a tool that takes a xml protocol description and generates html for documentation, and C source code for encoding and decoding the data.
 This alleviates much of the challenge and bugs in protocol development.
 The C source code is highly portable, readable, efficient, and well commented.
 It is suitable for inclusion in almost any C/C++ compiler environment.

-This document refers to ProtoGen version 1.9.8.
+This document refers to ProtoGen version 2.0.
 You can download the prebuilt versions for [windows, mac, and linux here](https://github.com/billvaglienti/ProtoGen/releases/download).
 Source code for ProtoGen is available on [github](https://github.com/billvaglienti/ProtoGen).

 ---

 Usage
 =====

 ProtoGen is a C++/Qt5 compiled command line application, suitable for inclusion as a automated build step (Qt provides the xml, string, and file handling).
-The command line is: `ProtoGen Protocol.xml [Outputpath] [-docs dir] [-latex] [-no-doxygen] [-no-markdown] [-no-helper-files] [Style.css] [-no-unrecognized-warnings]`.
+The command line is: `ProtoGen Protocol.xml [Outputpath] [SupportFile.xml] [-docs dir] [-latex] [-no-doxygen] [-no-markdown] [-no-helper-files] [Style.css] [-no-unrecognized-warnings]`.
 On Mac OS protogen is invoked through an app bundle: `ProtoGen.app/Contents/MacOS/ProtoGen`

-- `Protocol.xml` is the file that defines the protocol details.
+- `Protocol.xml` is the main file that defines the protocol details, setting the protocol name and various options.
+The main protocol file is always the first xml file on the command line.

 - `Outputpath` is an optional parameter that gives the path where the generated files should be placed.
 If `Outputpath` is not given then the files will be placed in the working directory from which ProtoGen is run.

+- `SupportFile.xml` is another file that defines protocol details.
+The contents of this file are used to augment the contents of the main protocol file, as such its protocol name and options are ignored in favor of the name and options from the main file.
+You can have as many support files as you like.
+Protogen will parse the support files before the main file, so the main file can have dependencies on the protocol elements from the support files.

 - `-docs dir` specifies a separate directory for the documentation markdown to be written.
 If `-docs dir` is not specified, documentation markdown will be written to the same same directory as `Outputpath`.